iSkore/planetStats/notes/portfolioCutFull.md

 	- **Kinetic (motion)**
 	- **Radiative (light)**
 	- **Potential (stored)**
-	- The combination of energy and matter makes up all of the universe
-	- Energy can be transferred from one object to another *or* from one form to another
-	- Mass is a form of potential energy
-	- $ E = mc^2 $ (*very* little energy is needed to make a lot of energy)
-	- A small amount of mass can release a great deal of energy
 	- Energy is measure in **Joules**
 		- $ 1_{Joule} = 1_{kg} • \frac{m}{s}^2 $

 - ### Conservation Laws
-	- The amount of energy in a system doesn't change
-	- Total energy is always conserved
-	- Laws of physics are unchanging in time
 	- Conservation of energy (time)
 	- Conservation of momentum (position)
 	- Conservation of angular momentum (direction)